Best AI Hearing Aids in 2026

 No. Core sound processing happens locally on the hearing aids.
 Conversations are not recorded as part of normal hearing aid processing.

-What matters more: AI features or professional fitting?
+Which is more important: AI features or professional fitting?

 Professional fitting matters more.
 AI can enhance performance, but it cannot compensate for poor setup.